Diosim/dell-7520-hacOS/Dell Precision 7520/Ventura/BIOS changes.md

-# Extracted from BIOS version 1.14.1
+# The above values were extracted from BIOS version 1.14.1 for the Dell Precision 7520 (BIOS values dump is seen below

 Location | CFG Lock
 ------------- | ---------------